 It's a-me, Mario!

 In order to really enjoy most Mario LEGO sets, you need either Mario or Luigi.
 However, they only come in the starter courses.
 The Mario one also features Bowser Jr., a Goomba, a flagpole, platforms, and more.
 Mario has a little computer inside and screens on his eyes and chest that react to the thing he hovers over.
 For instance, a coin might appear on his chest after scanning him over the Question Block.
+You can send him on adventures befitting the best Mario games.

 The Princess has arrived!